 Published 30 January 2020

-Antonella Santucchione Chadha, Global Lead for Alzheimer's Disease Partnership at Roche, talks about her journey and her longstanding passion to better understand the relationship between sex, gender and brain disorders.
+Antonella Santucchione Chadha, co-founder and CEO of the Women’s Brain Project, talks about her journey and her longstanding passion to better understand the relationship between sex, gender and brain disorders.

 Can you tell us a little bit about yourself and what shaped you?

 For me the biggest lesson in life has always been the people.
 I had the privilege to grow up in an extremely diverse environment.
 I was surrounded by very humble people, some of them illiterate as well as prestigious ones, like politicians, professors and so on.
 I learned from all of them.
 Later in life, this helped me to communicate and find a common language with my patients.
 I worked in psychiatry, so you dealt with all kinds of people – from the schizophrenic man living on the street to the most sophisticated elderly lady with delusions.

 You are the co-founder and CEO of the non-profit organisation Women’s Brain Project – how did this come about?

 I had been working in the field of Alzheimer’s disease (AD) for a long time already.
 It became increasingly clear to me and my colleagues at the Women’s Brain Project that women were more often affected by AD, and that their disease progression was also faster than in men.
 We started to collect data, and finally published an article in the Nature Neurology Review.

 This was the starting point.
 BBC called us and neuroscientists got interested in the topic.
 We were also challenged by colleagues in the AD field but this made us even stronger.
 I’m very proud of what the team achieved.
 Our goal is to generate evidences and stimulate a global discussion on the impact of gender and sex in regard to brain and mental disease.